p4lang/p4analyzer/docs/issue-lifecycle.md

 The core P4 Analyzer team will be able to push directly to the `p4lang/p4analyzer` repository.
 When working within this repository please try and remember the following tips:

-* Remember to ssign the Issue to yourself when you _pick up that work_.
+* Remember to sign the Issue to yourself when you _pick up that work_.
 * If you're working on an Issue, then it should be in the PlannedWork GitHub Project, and in the `'InProgress'` state.
 * Create a descriptive branch name.
 Also consider incorporating at least the Issue ID/number in that branch name.
 * When creating a Pull Request for work based on an Issue, set the Pull Request title to be the same as the Issue and include the Issue ID/number.
+* It is OK to rebase your working branch on `main` (instead of merging), and then force pushing.
+We consider working branches to be transient.

 It's OK to open a draft Pull Request.
 This may be worth considering if you anticipate your work being large.